vdhamer/Photo-Club-Hub/.github/README.md

   The `Search` bar filters the list by name.

 - The `individual portfolio` screen shows the portfolio of a user-selected photographer.
-  The title at the top of each screen shows the photographer's name (soon with the photo club name).
+  The title at the top of each screen shows the photographer's name.
   Images are shown in present-to-past order, based on the images's *capture* date.
   For Fotogroep Waalre, the year the image was made is shown in the caption.
   You can *swipe* left or right to manually move backwards or forwards through the portfolio.